localsend/localsend/README.md

 ### Translation

-You can help translating this app to other languages!
+You can help translate this app to other languages!

 1. Fork this repository
 2. Choose one
    - Add missing translations in existing languages: Only update `_missing_translations_<locale>.json` in [assets/i18n][i18n]
    - Fix existing translations: Update `strings_<locale>.i18n.json` in [assets/i18n][i18n]
-   - Add new languages: Create a new file, see also: [locale codes][].
+   - Add new languages: Create a new file; see also: [locale codes][].
 3. Optional: Re-run this app
    1. Make sure you have [run](#getting-started) this app once.
    2. Update translations via `flutter pub run slang`
-   3. Run app via `flutter run`
+   3. Run the app via `flutter run`
 4. Open a pull request

 [i18n]: https://github.com/localsend/localsend/tree/main/app/assets/i18n
 [locale codes]: https://saimana.com/list-of-country-locale-code/

-#### _Take note:_ Fields decorated with `@` are not meant to be translated, they are not used in the app in any way, being merely informative text about the file or to give context to the translator.
+#### _Take note:_ Fields decorated with `@` are not meant to be translated; they are not used in the app in any way, being merely informative text about the file or to give context to the translator.

 ### Bug fixes and improvements

 - **Bug Fixes:** If you find a bug, please create a pull request with a clear description of the issue and how to fix it.
 - **Improvements:** Have an idea for how to improve LocalSend?
-Please create an issue first, so we can discuss why the improvement is needed.
+Please create an issue first to discuss why the improvement is needed.

 For more information, see the [contributing guide](https://github.com/localsend/localsend/blob/main/CONTRIBUTING.md).